beezwax/fmrest-ruby/docs/TokenStore.md

 ### Redis

-To use the Redis token add `gem "redis"` to your Gemfile, then do:
+To use the Redis token store add `gem "redis"` to your Gemfile, then do:

 ```ruby
 FmRest.token_store = FmRest::TokenStore::Redis